 Fulbright Germany with its mission to promote transatlantic exchange supports the program.
 The U.S. Fulbright grantees will contribute as speakers to the Meet US program and bring their American experience to classrooms across Germany.

-Registration for the school year 2024-25 is now open!
+Registration for the school year 2024-25 is now closed

 How does the program work?